David-Billingsley/Easy_Email_Template/readme.md

 ## textEmail
     This function sends email with only text based body.

+    Example:
+        textEmail('smtp.office365.com', 587, 'user@user.com', 'password', 'user2@user.com', 'user@user.com', 'this is the subject', 'this is the body')

     Requirments:
         Host - This is the SMTP host address for your server Port - The port number for your email server